-One might imagine the most radioactive place in New York City to be some sort of rogue lab or weapons dump, but the truth is that it is a nondescript Queens auto shop called Primo Autobody Repair.
+You might imagine the most radioactive place in New York City to be some sort of rogue lab or weapons dump, but the truth is that it is a nondescript Queens auto shop called Primo Autobody Repair.

 One of the byproducts of their operation was a highly radioactive substance known as Thorium.
-In the beginning, the Thorium was simply being poured into the sewers or buried underground.
-However eventually Thorium was beginning to be used as fuel in nuclear weapons and people began purchasing the material from Wolff-Alport giving them more reason to produce it.
+In the beginning, the Thorium was poured into the sewers or buried underground.
+However, eventually, Thorium was used as fuel in nuclear weapons and people began purchasing the material from Wolff-Alport, giving them more reason to produce it.
 When the nuclear demand dried up, the overstock Thorium was once again simply buried or dumped.
 This left the ground under and around the shop veritably glowing with emanating radiation.

 Even today, the radiation in the ground continues to contaminate the site.
 It is estimated that workers in the Primo shop received three times the safe amount of radiation each year.
 Protection was put in place between October 2012 and April 2014.
 Lead shielding, capped with a layer of concrete, was installed inside three buildings and a steel plate was welded in place on top of the sidewalk.